zerostaticthemes/hugo-hero-theme/README.md

 Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

-# Configuring Theme Features
+# Configuring theme features

 ### Homepage meta tags

-Often the homepage requires special meta tags such as a description or og meta data for twitter, facebook etc. You can configure these values in the `config.toml`
+Often a homepage requires special meta tags such as a meta description or og meta data for twitter, facebook etc. You can configure these values in the `config.toml`

 ```
 // config.toml